Luqaimat (Middle Eastern Sweet Fritters)

 • Cover with a plastic wrap and let it sit at room temperature or in an "off" oven for 1 hour.
 The batter will almost double in size.

 • Give the batter a good stir.
 Fill a small bowl with some cold oil and set aside.
-Dip a ½ teaspoon measuring spoon in cold oil and then scoop the batter and drop into the hot oil.
+Dip a 1/2 teaspoon measuring spoon in cold oil and then scoop the batter and drop into the hot oil.
 Repeat with a few more and fry 4 to 6 luqaimat at a time.
 Make sure to dip the spoon in cold oil every time.
 Stir them a few times while frying to make sure they fry evenly.
+Alternatively, you can transfer the batter to a plastic bag, cut a part of the corner and squeeze out the dough into the oil and cut it using scissors dipped in oil.

 • Fry the luqaimat until they are golden brown on all sides, 2 to 3 minutes.
 Using a slotted spoon, take the luqaimat out of the hot oil and into the bowl with date syrup.
 Toss them a few times so they are coated with date syrup.